spring-media/sticky-observer/README.md

 new StickyObserver([stickyElement], stickyContainer, { offsetTop: 20, offsetBottom: 20 });
 ```

-You can configure some options of each sticky-element via HTML `[data-*]` attributes.
-All options are
+Each sticky-element can be configured with a few options via HTML `[data-*]` attributes.
+All configuration options are optional.
-optional.

 ```html
 <div class="container">